YoBii/LethalMoonUnlocks/README.md

 - set the chance to trigger Quota Discounts
 - set a min and max for the amount of moons to receive a discount (rate) when triggered
+- limit Quota Discounts to moons up to a certain price
-- limit the total number of times Quota Unlocks can be triggered
+- limit the total number of times Quota Discounts can be triggered
 </details>

 ### (Optional) Quota Full Discounts